 03/27/2015 (press release: media1press)

-In statements to the press following a meeting with Special Representative of the UN Secretary General for Libya Bernardino Leon, the representatives of the Libyan delegations said that Skhirate’s talks are in a very advanced stage, noting that a “quasi agreement” has been reached on the issues on the agenda, notably concerning political arrangements to form a national unity government.
+In statements to the press following a meeting with Special Representative of the UN Secretary General for Libya Bernardino Leon, the representatives of rival Libyan factions welcomed the “positive progress” marking the UN-led negotiations in Skhirate.
+They said that the talks are in a very advanced stage, noting that a “quasi agreement” has been reached on the issues on the agenda, notably concerning political arrangements to form a national unity government.

 Like Us on Facebook